Jbachtiger/ci-pp5-gamer-verse/README.md

 ## Features

 ### Homepage
-A clean homepage with minimal distractions ensuring the users main focus is on the list of posts.
-The posts are displayed in a single list, styled as cards to give a clean seperation between posts.
-Each post includes a title, description and category.This provides the user with a good summary of information to see if they would like to interact with the post further by clicking into it and leave a comment on it or like it.
+A clean homepage with minimal distractions ensures the user's main focus is on the list of posts.
+The posts are displayed in a single list, styled as cards to give a clean separation between posts.
+Each post includes a title, description and category.
+This provides the user with a good summary of information to see if they would like to interact with the post further by clicking on it and leaving a comment on it or liking it.
 Users do not need to be registered to view a post but do need to be logged in to like or comment on a post.
 There are different features and navbars available dependent on if a user is signed in or not.

 - Homepage signed in
 ![Homepage](docs/features/homepage_signed_in.png)